gvwilson/sdxjs/file-interpolator/index.md

 <%- include('/inc/multi.html', {pat: 'eval-local-vars.*', fill: 'js out'}) %>

 However,
-`eval` can modify variables outside the text in the same way that a function can modify global variables:
+`eval` can modify variables defined outside the text being evaluated in the same way that a function can modify global variables:

 <%- include('/inc/multi.html', {pat: 'eval-global-vars.*', fill: 'js out'}) %>

 ::: continue
+This means that
-So if the text we give to `eval` modifies a structure that is defined outside the text, that change outlives the call to `eval`:
+if the text we give to `eval` modifies a structure that is defined outside the text, that change outlives the call to `eval`:
 :::